ProfessorNova/PPO-Car/README.md

 ---

+## Environment

+### Description

+The environment is a simple 2D car simulation.
+The track data is loaded from a json file.
+The car has to drive around the track and pass through the reward gates and avoid the walls.
+The Car has velocity and can snap turn.

+### Action Space

+The action space is a `Discrete(9)` space.
+The actions are as follows:

+- 0: forward
+- 1: backward
+- 2: left
+- 3: right
+- 4: forward left
+- 5: forward right
+- 6: backward left
+- 7: backward right
+- 8: do nothing (thus removing velocity)

+### Observation Space

+The observation space is a `Box(6 + num_rays, )` space.
+The observations are as follows:

+- 0: normalized x position of the car ranging from 0 to 1
+- 1: normalized y position of the car ranging from 0 to 1
+- 2: normalized x velocity of the car ranging from -1 to 1
+- 3: normalized y velocity of the car ranging from -1 to 1
+- 4: cos of the car angle ranging from -1 to 1
+- 5: sin of the car angle ranging from -1 to 1
+- 6 to 6 + num_rays: distance to the nearest wall for each ray

+### Reward

+The Agent receives a reward of 0.01 for choosing actions with a forward action.
+The Agent receives a reward of 1.0 for passing through a reward gate.
+The Agent receives a penalty of -3.0 for hitting a wall.
+The Agent receives a reward of 10.0 for finishing a lap.

+### Starting State

+The Agent starts at a predefined position and direction which can be set in the track json file.

+### Episode End

+The episode terminates if the Agent hits a wall and truncates if the time steps pass 1000.

+### Arguments

+The path to the track json file can be set as an option in the reset function of the environment.
+Like it is done in the `train.py` script.

+---

 ## Make your own track

 In order to make your own track, run `python track_editor.py`.
 This script will open a window where you can